-An easy way to determine whether there are mole crickets in your yard is to mix 1.5 ounces of liquid dishwashing soap into 2 gallons of water and sprinkle the mixture over 4 square feet of turf.
+An easy way to determine whether there are mole crickets in your yard is to mix 1.5 fluid ounces of liquid dishwashing soap into 2 gallons of water and pour the mixture over 4 square feet of turf.
 If there are live mole crickets tunneling in the soil within that area, they will crawl to the surface to get some fresh air in under three minutes.
 If two to four mole crickets appear within three minutes of application, corrective action is justified.

-Many insects have become pests in the United States because they came from other countries and had no predators here.
-With nothing to keep them in check, their populations exploded.
-The mole cricket, which arrived as a stowaway from South America, is a perfect example.
+Many insects have become pests in the United States because they came from other regions of the world and escaped their predators.
+With nothing to keep them in check, their populations often explode.
+Southern and tawny mole crickets, who arrived as stowaways on ships from South America around the year 1900, are perfect examples.

-Biocontrol (short for "biological control") means using a beneficial insect to combat a pest organism.
+Biocontrol (short for "biological control") means using a beneficial organism to combat a pest organism.
 Classical biological control is where scientists look to an exotic invasive pest’s native land to find its natural enemies and then import them into our environment where the exotic invader has become a problem.

 Why Not Pesticides?

-Pesticides are a valid option for dealing with mole crickets--and a sometimes necessary one--but they do have drawbacks.
-Pesticides require regular reapplication, which costs you money.
-They also create potential hazards.
-Beneficial pollinators such as bees may suffer from pesticides.
-Rain or sprinklers may wash pesticide runoff into groundwater, which comes up through our taps.
+Pesticides are a valid option for dealing with mole crickets--sometimes a necessary one--but they do have drawbacks.
+Pesticides require regular reapplication, which costs money and time.
+They also create potential hazards by posing potential risks to non-target beneficial organisms or infiltrating groundwater.

-The Larra bicolor wasp--one of the mole cricket's natural enemies--is called a "parasitoid" because its young feed and develop on mole crickets at the expense of the cricket.
+The Larra bicolor wasp, a natural enemy of each invasive mole cricket species, is called a "parasitoid" because its young feed and develop on mole crickets at the expense of the cricket.
 In contrast, the adults feed on nectar from flowering plants.
-The adult wasp lays an average of two to three eggs per day, or up to one hundred in a lifetime.
-Each one of these eggs is laid on a mole cricket.
+The adult wasp lays an average of two to three eggs per day and up to one hundred in a lifetime.
+Each one of these eggs will be laid on an individual mole cricket.

-When an egg hatches, the wasp larva sticks to the cricket, feeding off its blood.
-When the wasp is fully grown, it eats the mole cricket it has lived on.
-There is a one hundred percent death rate for mole crickets that play host to a Larra wasp.
+When an egg hatches, the wasp larva sticks to the live mole cricket, feeding off its blood.
+When the wasp is fully grown, it consumes the mole cricket it has lived on.
+There is a one hundred percent death rate for mole crickets that are parasitized by a Larra wasp.

-Each generation of wasps kills about twenty-five percent of the local mole cricket population--and there are three generations of wasps per year to one generation of mole crickets.
+Each generation of Larra wasps kills about twenty-five percent of the local mole cricket population--and there are three generations of wasps per year, compared to one generation of mole crickets.

 Larra bicolor wasps do not sting humans unless caught and held in the hand.
-They are solitary, which means they have no nest to defend.
+These insects are solitary, which means they have no nest to defend.
 It is more beneficial for them to flee than to sting.

 Host Plants for the Larra Wasp

-Both shrubs are perennials and can grow up to two feet tall.
-They produce yellow, odorless compound flowers with leaflets roughly 2/3" in length.
-In North and Central Florida, shrubby false buttonweed provides great coverage from July through the first freeze.
-Partridge pea blooms from May to October.
+Each plant is perennial in Florida and produces yellow or white odorless, compound flowers.
+In North and Central Florida, shrubby false buttonweed flowers from July through the first freeze.
+Partridge pea gernally blooms from May to October.
 In South Florida, they may bloom year-round.

 Despite this success, ongoing UF/IFAS research continues to investigate important questions regarding the distribution and management of these invasive pests.
-For more information on mole crickets and biocontrols, visit IPM Florida's Mole Cricket Success Story, and refer to the following publications:
+For more information on mole crickets and biological control agents, visit IPM Florida's Mole Cricket Success Story, and refer to the following publications: